HumeAI/hume-python-sdk/README.md

-# Hume AI Python Client
+# Hume AI Python SDK

-The Hume AI Python client makes it easy to call Hume APIs from Python applications.
+The Hume AI Python SDK makes it easy to call Hume APIs from Python applications.

 To get started, [sign up for a Hume account](https://beta.hume.ai/sign-up)!